warner-benjamin/optimi/docs/foreach.md

 ## Example

-Using a foreach implementation is as simple as setting `foreach=True` when initializing the optimizer.
+To use a foreach implementation set `foreach=True` when initializing the optimizer.

 ```python
 import torch